adelaiderobinson/Coastal-Coders_EDS220_FinalProject/README.md

 # Folder Structures:
-If working outside a binder environment, the raw data read into the file is housed under a shared folder in a UCSB Master of Environmental Data Science server called “Taylor”.
+If working outside a binder environment, the raw data read into the notebook is housed under a shared folder in a UCSB Master of Environmental Data Science server called “Taylor”.
 Access to the data from the server is limited.
 The data can be downloaded [here](https://marineprotectedareas.noaa.gov/dataanalysis/mpainventory/).
 The repository can be run in a binder environment without data download.

 # Libraries Used:
 - Geopandas